comcode-org/hackmud_wiki/README.md

 1. The name hackmud is always lowercase.
 1. Even at the start of a sentence, a word or upgrade that should be lowercase is still lowercase.

+#### Disambiguating Parameters, Args, Key:Value Pairs

+1. **Arguments** - Data passed into functions or the command line.
+Can also refer to key:value pairs.
+1. **args** - The default name of the second parameter which is passed into a user script function.
+We do not refer to Arguments as Args or args as shorthand in articles.
+1. **Key** - The name part of a key:value pair.
+1. **Value** - The data part of a key:value pair.
+1. **Key:Value Pair** - A group of named content.
+Sometimes seen as kvp.
+We do not use kvp in wiki articles.
+1. **Parameters** - The names of data passed into functions.
+1. **Params** - Short version of parameters.
+We do not refer to Parameters as Params or params as shorthand in articles.
+Do not use unless a quote of in-game content.

 ### Headings

 1. All headings should start at 2 `#`s and increment as needed.